Skip to main content

 Maximum AmountDefines the maximum amount allowed for the Outlay.

-Prompt for Capture Reference UserThe POS user will be prompted to capture the Reference user (but a Skip button is available, so the Reference user capture isn’t compulsory).
-The Reference User is the user who the Outlay cash is being given to.
+Prompt for Capture Reference UserThe POS user will be prompted to capture the Reference User (but a Skip button is available, so capture is not compulsory).
+The Reference User is the user the Outlay cash is being given to.

-Force Capture Reference UserThis option is used in conjunction with Prompt for Capture Reference User, and removes the skip button, forcing the POS operator to enter a Reference User.
+Force Capture Reference UserUsed in conjunction with Prompt for Capture Reference User; removes the Skip button, forcing the operator to enter a Reference User.

-Allow Capture Reference User Same as OperatorThe default behaviour for an Outlay is to not allow the reference user to be the same as the POS operator.
-This option overrides that behaviour to allow the POS user to select themselves as the Reference user
+Allow Capture Reference User Same as OperatorThe default behaviour is to not allow the Reference User to be the same as the POS operator.
+This option overrides that behaviour.

 Reasons can be used to configure the behaviour of the Outlay Return function.
 At least one Outlay Return reason must be defined.

-The following Outlay Return specific options are available in the reason configuration:
+The following Outlay Return-specific option is available in the reason configuration:

 FieldDescription